mattcg/socks5-http-client/README.md

 ## Using with Request ##

-To use with [Request](https://github.com/mikeal/request), just pass an agent instance.
+To use with [Request](https://github.com/mikeal/request), just pass a reference to the `Agent` constructor.

 ```js
 var Agent = require('socks5-http-client/lib/Agent');